JoeLazarus/DS6306_Study1/README.md

 ## Purpose

-Case Study of US craft Beers.
+Case Study of U.S. craft beers.
 The Client Budweiser hired our team to conduct specific analysis and anticipated new questions of expanding market share.

 ## YouTube Video